davidgiga1993/mixing-station-docs/docs/custom-layouts.md

 ![Knob](img/layouts/knob.png)

 ### Label
-A label can be used to show values like the current scene or just for showing text.
+A label can be used to show values like the current scene, or just to display text.

 ![Label](img/layouts/label.png)

 #### Settings: Text position
-Changes how the text will be aligned on screen.
+Changes how the text is aligned on screen.

 ## Label tags